rsksmart/RSKIPs/IPs/RSKIP540.md

 The modification to `getEstimatedFeesForNextPegOutEvent()` changes its behavior but maintains the same method signature, so existing contracts and applications calling this method will continue to work, though they will receive different (more accurate) fee estimates.

-The new method `getEstimatedFeesForPegOutAmount()` is an addition and does not affect existing functionality.
+The new method `getEstimatedFeesForPegOutAmount(uint256 pegOutAmountInWeis)` is an addition and does not affect existing functionality.

 ## Security Considerations

 No new security issues were identified related to this RSKIP.
-The new method `getEstimatedFeesForPegOutAmount()` includes validation to ensure the peg-out amount meets the minimum requirements, preventing invalid fee calculations.
+The new method `getEstimatedFeesForPegOutAmount(uint256 pegOutAmountInWeis)` includes validation to ensure the peg-out amount meets the minimum requirements, preventing invalid fee calculations.

 Applications and users should be aware that the fee estimates returned by these methods are not guaranteed and may differ from actual fees due to changing conditions (UTXO availability, peg-out requests, fee configuration) between estimation and execution.
 This is expected behavior and not a security issue, but applications should handle potential fee discrepancies appropriately.